mauriciomaniglia/web-browser/README.md

 It contains logic that verifies whether the text typed by the user is a real URI or just plain text.
 If it's a valid URI, it redirects the user to the desired address; if not, it uses Google Search (at the moment)to search for the text.

 ### Content Blocking
 It contains logic to apply restrictions on a website.
 It has rules to block cookies, crypto mining, fingerprints, and other activities.
 Those rules are applied by level(basic and strict).
-It also contains a whitelist for adding exceptions to certain websites.
+It also contains a safelist for adding exceptions to certain websites.

 ### Window
 It contains all the logic and state of the current window.
 Things like whether a page is loading or whether a website protection button should appear or not, for example, reside here.
 All user interactions go through here as well.
-If the users start typing, tap on the back/forward button, and add a website to the whitelist, for example.
+If the users start typing, tap on the back/forward button, and add a website to the safelist, for example.

 ![Current Core Library Architecture](core-module-current-architecture.png)